High-availability software and other products may look the same on vendor data sheets, but under the hood they

-It's important to explore and test these features carefully because they can have an impact on recovery performance, scalability, failure detection and management of your
+It's important to explore and test these features carefully because they can have an impact on recovery performance, scalability, failure detection and management of your high-availability architecture.

 Evaluating high-availability software

 - automated virtual machine (VM) recovery following a physical server failure;

 - automated VM recovery following a VM guest OS failure;